Home

 • Foul Pole: There is a well marked pole on the foul line in both left field and right field at the outfield fence.
 These poles assist the umpire in his call of a fly ball traveling past these poles.

-Inside the pole is a fair ball outside the pole is a foul ball.
+Inside the pole and inside the white lines of the playing field is a fair ball outside the pole or white lines is a foul ball.

 Baseball Lingo-page3 research could find no rhyme nor reason why the pole is called foul?